-Awards granted under this category are based on the achievement of targeted revenue and adjusted operating income for the year ended December 31, 2011, both as defined in the grant agreement.
+Performance-based share awards include restricted stock units and shares.
+The purpose of such awards is to align management with the Company's financial performance and other operational objectives and, in certain cases, to retain key employees over a specified performance period.
+Awards granted under this category are based on the achievement of various targeted financial measures including non-GAAP income per share and adjusted net income as defined in the grant agreements.
 The awards are earned based on actual results achieved compared to targeted amounts.
-Stock-based compensation expense related to these awards will be recognized over a three-year vesting period under the accelerated attribution method.
+Stock-based compensation expense related to these awards will be recognized over three-year and four-year vesting periods under the accelerated attribution method.